PlumpMath/wefeedus-service/README.md

 ## Usage

+Run  `lein run` to start the websocket service.

-The service wires WebSockets to Datomic atm., but doesn't yet do much except storing markers.
+The service wires web-sockets to Datomic atm., but doesn't yet do much except storing markers.

 ## License